Bringing the Three Lines of Defense to Life

 Audience and Context

 The campaign was designed for roughly 3,000 first-line employees across the business, from support staff handling internal processes to client-facing teams in claims and customer service.
-In practice, many of these employees were accustomed to sending issues to the second line for approval instead of making and documenting their own risk decisions, which created bottlenecks and blurred accountability.
-Because the organization operates in a highly regulated environment with heavy workloads, the learning also had to fit into short windows of time and feel practical enough to try immediately on the job.
+In practice, many employees were accustomed to sending issues to the second line for approval instead of making and documenting their own risk decisions, which created bottlenecks and blurred accountability.
+Because the organization operates in a highly regulated environment with heavy workloads, the learning had to fit into short windows of time and feel practical enough to use immediately.
+It also needed to land with consistency across teams, so managers could reinforce expectations in day-to-day conversations.

 Competencies and Objectives

-The core challenge was behavior change: shifting first-line employees from an approval-seeking habit to using the Three Lines of Defense as a practical decision-making tool in their day-to-day work.
-To keep the campaign focused, we anchored the design to a small set of clear learning objectives:
+The core challenge was adoption: shifting first-line employees from an approval-seeking habit to using the Three Lines of Defense as a practical decision tool in everyday work.
+To keep the campaign focused, we anchored the design to a small set of learning objectives:

 - Explain the Three Lines of Defense model in plain language.

-- Describe the role and responsibility of a first-line employee in managing risk.
+- Describe the role of a first-line employee in managing risk.

 - Document decisions and reasoning in a way that makes accountability visible.

-These objectives were tied directly to company leadership expectations around empowered decision making and thoughtful attention to customer impact when choosing a path forward.
+These objectives tied directly to leadership expectations around empowered decision-making and thoughtful attention to customer impact when choosing a path forward.

 Assets I developed and tools used

-To support the behavior shift, I designed a set of connected assets that worked together as a campaign rather than a one-off course:
+To support the adoption shift, I designed a set of connected assets that worked together as a campaign rather than a one-time course:

 - Four short eLearning modules (Articulate Rise and Storyline)